softlayer/githubio_source/content/reference/services/SoftLayer_Search/search.md

 ---
 title: "search"
 description: "This method allows for searching for SoftLayer resources by simple phrase.
-It returns a collection or array of <b>[[Soft... "
+It returns a collection or array of <b>[SoftL... "
 layout: "method"
 tags:
     - "method"